 The 23-year old who is rated at £50m has made 179 appearances for Everton FC since being promoted to the first team from the youth ranks in July 2011.
 He has also enjoyed short stints on loan at Sheffield Wednesday and Leeds United at the Championship.

 Former Everton club captain Alan Stubbs and who even served as a coach for the club’s reserve team feels that Barkley’s tenure at Merseyside might come to an end and the midfielder might head to London this summer.

 Stubbs spoke to talkSPORT regarding the Englishman’s future and claimed that the young midfielder is keen on leaving the Merseyside club to ply his trade in North London with Arsenal being the preferred destination.

 The former Toffees’ captain Stubbs told the Alan Brazil Sports Breakfast:

 “I think Ronald put his cards on the table with Ross before the end of the season and he gave him an ultimatum,”

 “The fact that we are three weeks gone, and Ross hasn’t signed, then I think that’s the biggest indicator that Ross’ future is going to lie elsewhere.

 “The one thing that he [Koeman] said towards the end is that he wanted more creativity in the team and I think, with Klaassen, he’s certainly got that – his record is very good and he’s a great age.

 “Pickford is probably the most exciting young ‘keeper in Britain at the moment so it’s great times.”

-And regarding the clubs Barkley might join this summer Stubbs said:
+And regarding the clubs whom the midfielder might join, Stubbs said: